band-aide/building-band-aide/README.md

     />
 </p>

-## What is the Band-Aide platform?
+## What is the Band-Aide?
-The Band-Aide platform makes being in or managing a DIY band easier.
+Band-Aide makes being in or managing a DIY band easier.
 It’s meant to be useful and fun.

 Band-Aide is built on top of open-source technologies by musicians, for musicians.